gburtini/passport-masquerade/README.md

 });
 ```

-The helper version of serializeUser handles this for you.
-If you were to persist your masqueraded user, you will lose your underlying real user session and the behavior should be considered undefined -- open to PRs that improve detection of this behavior to ease developer surprise.
+The helper version of `serializeUser` handles this for you.
+If you were to persist your masqueraded user, you will lose your underlying real user session and the behavior should be considered undefined.
+Open to PRs that improve detection of this behavior to ease developer surprise.

 ## Deserialized users should be (mutable) objects.

 This is normally the case, though if you are storing a simple string or ID as a deserialized user, we throw an error.

 Specifically, they need to support tacking on the `masqueradedFrom` key.
-Open to PRs that generalize this behavior if it is blocking anyone.
+Open to PRs that generalize this behavior to support other `user` styles.

 If you cannot return a valid user from a requested deserialization, you should throw.